kamarb1/CRPURNET/README.md

-Title: [Enhanced Chained Residual U-Net for Precise Segmentation of Thyroid Nodules in Ultrasound Images]

 # **README: Reproducibility and Documentation**
 # CRPURNET

-## **Title:** [Enhanced Chained Residual U-Net for Precise Segmentation of Thyroid Nodules in Ultrasound Images]
+## **Title:** Enhanced Chained Residual U-Net for Precise Segmentation of Thyroid Nodules in Ultrasound Images
 **Published in:** *The Visual Computer*

 ## **Overview**